Plitvička Jezera

 History

-1777first mentioned by the Otočac priest Dominik Vukasović.
+1777 first mentioned by the Otočac priest Dominik Vukasović.

-08-APR-1949proclaimed a national park.
+08-APR-1949 proclaimed a national park.

-1992placed on the List of World Heritage in Danger because of the war.
+1992 placed on the List of World Heritage in Danger because of the war.

-1996removed from the List of World Heritage in Danger.
+1996 removed from the List of World Heritage in Danger.

-JAN-1997the Parliament of Croatia expanded the borders of the Park.
+JAN-1997 the Parliament of Croatia expanded the borders of the Park.

 Description

 The lakes of Plitvitza are a famous and well visited tourist destination.
 A wide valley with numerous subsequent green-blue lakes, connected by waterfalls and white water.
 This location is very famous, especially in Germany, because of a 1960s western movie.
 The movie Treasure of Silver Lake (Der Schatz im Silbersee) was a German/Yugoslavian co-production with Lex Barker, Herbert Lom, and Pierre Brice.
-The original book was written by Karl May, a popular German author of adventure stories, in the nineteenth century.
+The original book was written by Karl May, a popular German author of adventure stories in the 19th century.

 And still many visitors think about silver lakes when they see this mystic and beautiful place.
 Today it is a nature reserve giving home to many rare animals including the famous last brown bears of western Europe.
 But we will concentrate on the geologic features of this park.

 The area around this lakes is a bare karst area.
-The water in the lakes is karst water, very rich in soluted limestone.
+The water in the lakes is karst water, very rich in dissolved limestone.
 When it resurges at the upper end of the valley it starts to loose carbon dioxide (CO2), the gase which enables the water to solute the limestone.
 As soon as a little carbon dioxide is gone, the respective amount of limestone is deposited.
 Algae and moss helps in consuming carbon dioxide from the water for their photosynthesis.
 The limestone is deposited in the whole valley, but moss is able to hold the limestone and gets incrusted after some time, just to grow over the limestone again.
 This processes create a typical effect, the formation of huge barriers of limestone across the valley, which dam the water and form the lakes.
 The water flows over the dam depositing limestone on the top of it.

 This process leads to famous deposits of sweet water limestone, also called tufa or travertine.
 The rims may encapsulate blisters of air which are called tufa caves, primary caves which are created with the surrounding rock.